johnwargo/pi-remind/readme.md

 Revision History
 =================================
+2016-08-09: Added code to set the status light after flashing the LEDs.
+Otherwise, within 10 minutes of an event, you wouldn't see the status light indicating that the app is running.

 2016-06-28: Added red LED option for current_activity_light when there's a failure connecting to Google.
 Added this for a visual indicator when errors occur and the user misses the red flash.

 2016-06-27: Fixed the progress indicator LED so it cycles from left to right and so it leaves the light blue on success so you can tell at a glance that the Pi is still running the code.